Frequently Asked Questions

 3 – 3:30.
 Round Up.

 The entire camp gathers for one last time to sing songs, watch skits, have ‘Campers of the Day’ recognized after being nominated by their counsellors, and the Golden Broom presented to the cabin with the cleanest homeroom area.
-At the end of Round Up campers move to their pick up location.
-Junior campers are picked up in front of Rosedale Public School, the rest of the campers are picked up at David Balfour Park.
+At the end of Round Up campers move to the front of Rosedale Public School.

 3:30 – 4.
 Camper pick-up.